C-Guadagnino/Eatinerary/journals/David.md

 * A reflection on any design conversations that you had
 * At least one ah-ha! moment that you had during your coding, however small.

+## June 3, 2022
+* * As a group we worked on creating the docker-compose.yaml file.
+We ran into issues with the create-multiple-databases.sh file, since it was only set as a read/write file and not “executable” in the file system.
+We only identified this issue after not being able to get our PostgreSQL database container running in Docker.
+After running a specific command in the terminal, we could see that the file only had “rw” (r = read, w = write).
+It needed to be set as rwx, (read, write, and x = executable).
+This is an attribute of the filesystem, not the file itself.
+The command we ran in the terminal was ls -al db to see what the files are readable, writeable, executable, etc. In order to change the file from read/write only to include executable, we ran the command “chmod a+x db/create-multiple-databases.sh”.

+## June 2, 2022
+* The group broke off into twos for pair-programming, Brandon and Ariana paired up to write the Owners microservices side of things, while Cameron and I teamed up to take on the Foodies microservice.
+We wrote the models for the Foodies microservice and tested it out by creating a superuser and using the Django admin to test it out.
+We also wrote a couple of basic functions and a Foodie Encoder in the views file, so that we could use Insomnia to test out our API requests and see what output we were getting.
+Near the end of the day, the group reconvened and when it came time to commit my work, Brandon and Ariana informed me that I needed to delete all of the pyc files because we never included it in the gitignore file.
+Understanding that while it’s ok to have extra files called out in the gitignore file, it’s not okay to have extra files committed to gitlab.

 ## June 1, 2022
 * Our group discussed that restaurant and restaurantVO should be a strict many-to-one relationship.
 The skewered restaurant will be many and restaurantVO will be one.
 We also discussed that the skewered_restaurant model will represent one single skewered restaurant.
 This helps clear things up in our BoundedContexts drawing.